 Like the Xbox One and Xbox One S, Xbox One X supports Microsoft’s own in-house developed HRTF, as well as bit rate passthrough for audio, and features Dolby Atmos support for those of us lucky enough to have such a setup.
 Since both the 4K Blu-Ray player and high-end audio solutions are available in both the Xbox One S and Xbox One X, either console comes in as an excellent addition to your home theater setup.
 However, the Xbox One X, as the newer, more advanced console, gives you more options to enhance your all-around entertainment experience.

-Although it’s less marketable without a number, High Dynamic Range (HDR) is the other major display technology that hardware manufacturers are using as a reason for consumers to upgrade and the Xbox One X comes with full support.
+High Dynamic Range (HDR) is the other major display technology that hardware manufacturers are using as a reason for consumers to upgrade, and the Xbox One X comes with full support.
 This allows the system to work with displays that support HDR to display a wider range of bright and dark lights, usually with the help of OLED or local dimming.
 Explosions look like real fire, and shadows have greater detail, in a way that is hard to explain without seeing it.

 That is something that the Xbox One simply cannot do, so it falls behind there.
 Both the Xbox One S and Xbox One X support HDR 10 with compatible games and offer noticeable visual improvements.